Agiley/fiber-http-segfault/README.md

 # fiber_http_segfault

-Simple lib to reproduce segfaults using HTTP::Client when fetching HTTPS urls.
+Simple lib to reproduce segfaults using HTTP::Client to fetch HTTPS urls using fibers.

 The exact same error occurs when using [[fiberpool]](https://github.com/akitaonrails/fiberpool]) or [[Sidekiq.cr]](https://github.com/mperham/sidekiq.cr])